Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 The general structure of ImplementationDataType is sketched in Figure 5.11.
 If a specific ImplementationDataType is supposed to define a composite data type the ImplementationDataType aggregates ImplementationDataTypeElements.

 Figure 5.11: ImplementationDataType overview

-ImplementationDataType

-Class Package M2::AUTOSARTemplates::CommonStructure::ImplementationDataTypes Note Describes a reusable data type on the implementation level.
-This will typically correspond to a typedef in C-code.

-Base Attribute dynamicArraySizeProfile subElement (ordered)

-Tags: atp.recommendedPackage=ImplementationDataTypes ARElement,ARObject,AtpBlueprint,AtpBlueprintable,AtpClassifier,AtpType,AutosarDataType,CollectableElement,Identifiable,MultilanguageReferrable,PackageableElement,Referrable Datatype String Mul.
-Kind Note 0..1 attr Specifies the profile which the array will follow in case this data type is a variable size array.

-ImplementationDataTypeElement * aggr Specifies an element of an array, struct, or union data type.
-The aggregation of ImplementionDataTypeElement is subject to variability with the purpose to support the conditional existence of elements inside a ImplementationDataType representing a structure.
-Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime

-Attribute symbolProps Datatype SymbolProps Mul.
-Kind Note 0..1 aggr This represents the SymbolProps for the ImplementationDataType.
-Stereotypes: atpSplitable Tags: atp.Splitkey=shortName

-typeEmitter NameToken 0..1 attr This attribute is used to control which part of the AUTOSAR toolchain is supposed to trigger data type definitions.

 Table 5.19: ImplementationDataType